 - The female will then lay the eggs in the cave where the male will guard them until they hatch

 A breeding tank should be around 30 gallons in size to give space needed to raise fry.
 Note that plecos will only guard the eggs until they hatch.
 After the fry hatch, they are on their own.
-It is ideal to remove the adults once the fry hatch so that they can be raised without the parents.
+It is ideal to remove the adults once the fry hatch so that they is raised without the parents.
 To roughly takes 10 days for the eggs to hatch once they are laid in the cave.

 Note that young fish are more prone to nutrient and pH swings.
 Extra care should be taken to ensure tank parameters stay ideal.